 And then, in 2005, Holmes met Tom Cruise.

 Since then, her career has never been the same.
-As Holmes experienced media scrutiny and tabloid infamy in her new role as Cruise's wife, she took three years off from the big screen, practically an eternity for a twentysomething ingenue.
+As Holmes experienced media scrutiny and tabloid infamy in her new role as Cruise’s wife, she took three years off from the big screen, practically an eternity for a twentysomething ingenue.
 And when she did return to movies, the roles and projects were notably lesser: Her 2008 comeback vehicle Mad Money tanked, and her supportive wife roles in Jack and Jill and Son of No One were negligible.
-Is it too late to recover her career?
-Not if she follows Vulture's suggestions!
-Here are five things Holmes ought to do next ... and our odds on whether she actually will.
+Today brought the news that Holmes would be divorcing Cruise, but is it too late to recover her career?
+Not if she follows Vulture’s suggestions!
+Here are five things Holmes ought to do next … and our odds on whether she actually will.

 Take Part in a Dawson’s Creek Reunion on Fallon